top of page

 October Gallery club room.png

-The curriculum comprises an open-ended series of one-year, stand-alone programmes, designed to allow students to combine their studies with life’s wider obligations (and nourishments) such as family and work.
-The academic year starts in late-September and is composed of two semesters of 14-16 weeks each, to include one mid-semester reading week.
-From 2023 a yearly cohort comprises 40 students, a number that affords the grounds for collaborative community.
-Their tenure at the New School is overseen by the Director of Studies who works closely with an individual student to co-curate a bespoke study programme.
+The academic year runs from late-September to mid-June and is composed of three terms totaling 32 weeks with additional reading interludes.
+From 2024 a yearly cohort will comprise 40 students, a number that affords viable grounds for collaborative community.
+Their tenure at the New School is overseen by the Director of Studies who works closely with each student to co-curate a bespoke study programme that results in a unique research project in collaboration with his/her peers.

 This pattern is designed to allow the in-depth study of an area, alongside the exploration of topics that might not necessarily seem relevant to individual research: an open-minded immersion in a variety of subjects, themes and methods from which new possibilities might emerge.
 Students are thereby encouraged to think of themselves as researchers from the very start of their time at the New School.
+The on-line monthly journal, e-flux, and the Documents of Contemporary Art anthology series published by the Whitechapel Gallery & MIT are good indicators of the level at which teaching is pitched.

 Anthropocene Seminar: "Friday Afternoon in the Universe"